 Regular exercise is probably helpful in improving sleep quality in adults who are inactive.
 To help regulate your internal clock, try to get out in the daylight at least 30 minutes a day.

 stimulate the nervous system.
 Although this may give you a sense of energy during the day, these substances interfere with the ability to sleep at night.
 Avoid caffeine for at least 6 hours prior to your bedtime.
-Alcohol depresses the nervous system.
-Although alcohol makes you feel drowsy at bedtime, it interferes with normal sleep patterns during the night and causes restlessness.
+Alcohol depresses the nervous system and makes you feel drowsy at bedtime, but it interferes with normal sleep patterns during the night and causes restlessness.
 Avoid using tobacco products and drinking beverages that contain caffeine or alcohol in the afternoon or evening.
-They can create a vicious cycle of poor sleep at night, and an increased use of stimulants during the day to counteract the drowsiness from poor sleep.
+They can create a cycle of poor sleep at night, and an increased use of stimulants during the day to counteract the drowsiness from poor sleep.

 Night shift work forces you to try to sleep when activities around you and your own "biological rhythms” signal you to be awake.
 Night shift workers are more likely than employees with regular, daytime hours to fall asleep on the job because of poor sleep quality.
 If you are working the night shift, speak with your employer about how to minimize the dangers of fatigue.
 Discuss your need for creating a sleep environment in the daytime with your family or those with whom you live.
 Try to keep a consistent schedule for sleep throughout the week, even on your days off.
 Make your daytime home environment conducive to sleep by keeping light out of the room you sleep in and minimizing external noise.